New hire paperwork checklist to keep you on track

 Employee handbook acknowledgment form

-The Employee Handbook Acknowledgement Form should also be given to new hires, generally on their first day of employment, along with a copy of the employee handbook.
-This form requires the new hire to acknowledge that they’ve received a copy of the handbook and understand that they are responsible for reading and complying with the company policies detailed within the handbook.
+Give the Employee Handbook Acknowledgment Form to new hires on their first day and a copy of the employee handbook.
+This form requires new hires to acknowledge receipt of the handbook.
+New hires must also understand their responsibility to read and comply with company policies detailed in the handbook.

 Additional policy acknowledgments